learn-academy-2024-alpha/scavenger-hunt-answer/README.md

 - 🫠
 - What is the fourth unit of the class?
   - Ruby
     What should you do if you are going to miss class?
-    What time does the classroom Zoom open every morning?
-    What is the tech stack at LEARN?
+12. Slack an instructor prior to the miss date What time does the classroom Zoom open every morning?
+8:45am What is the tech stack at LEARN?
+14. Html, css, javascript, ruby, react, ruby on rails, poster SQL.
     React and Rails
-    What terminal command will show you all the content of your current directory?
-    How do you open your text editor from the terminal?
+    What terminal command will show you all the content of your current directory? ls How do you open your text editor from the terminal?
   - code
     In HTML and CSS, what is the difference between a class and an id?
+    In HTML and CSS, a class is a way to apply a style or functionality to multiple elements on a page.
+An ID, on the other hand, should be unique on a single HTML page.
     What is an HMTL attribute?
+18. An HTML attribute is a property or characteristic of an HTML element that provides additional information about the element or modifies its behavior.
     What is CSS?
     What is git?
     What is your personal plan if you find yourself without internet?